-This previously secret handwriting analysis document was produced for the Central Intelligence Agency (CIA) before being approved for release into the public domain through the CIA historical review program.
+This previously secret document commissioned to evaluate the value of graphology as an assessment technique was produced for the Central Intelligence Agency (CIA) before being approved for release into the public domain.

 Two threads of argument run through the foregoing article on handwriting analysis.
 The first asserts the great need for research studies because "a proper test run has never been devised and carried out, at least not in the United States, to determine whether any graphologist can consistently deliver accurate results in the area of character delineation."
 The second asserts the value of graphology here and now as an assessment technique, making sweeping claims of what it can do.
 The arguments are essentially incompatible.
 If the claims are correct, the research is unnecessary; if there is no research evidence, the claims are unsupported.
 With the need for research to establish the value of graphology as an assessment technique I am in full agreement.
 I disagree with the claims for its current effectiveness.

 The article makes a number of cogent points.
 It distinguishes between the well-established branch of graphology devoted to problems of personal identification and the branch devoted to character analysis; it stresses the need for research studies; it recognizes many of the pitfalls that need be avoided in carrying out such studies; it acknowledges that traditional psychological assessment is preferable to handwriting analysis when direct access to the individual is possible.
 With these points I am in general agreement.
 A little elaboration of all but the first, which is too well established to require comment, may be helpful.